- Our College

 In 1948, the Victorian manor, Grange Hill, was purchased to provide a dedicated primary campus, and is the site of our ELC and Junior School.

 Subsequent construction and refurbishment programs at the College have seen the addition of first class facilities including new classrooms, modern sporting and swimming centre, information and resource centre, and a new centre for Music and the Performing Arts.
-The College grounds also comprise of more than five hectares of beautiful and pristine gardens.
+The College grounds also comprise of more than seven hectares of beautiful and pristine gardens.